conference-websites/ACM-ICN2017/cf-tutorials.md

 Tutorials may be lectures, hands-on training, or any combination of the above.
 Exploring diverse ways of interacting with the audience is welcome, as are cross-disciplinary topics.

-Tutorial proposals should be submitted in PDF format, not exceeding three (3) pages in total, and be sent to the workshop/tutorial chairs.
+Tutorial proposals should be submitted in PDF format, not exceeding three (3) pages in total.
+Note that short biographies of the trainers can be added as appendix.
+A single PDF file should be sent to the workshop/tutorial chairs.

 [Contact tutorial co-chairs](mailto:aa@cs.ucla.edu,Jussi.Kangasharju@helsinki.fi?subject=[ACM ICN 2017]%20Tutorial%20Proposal){: data-role="button" class="button" }.